moglerdev/ShelfGuardian/README.md

 ## Technologies

+### State Management

+For our states we used the `bloc` package.
+This package allows us to manage the state of the app in a structured way.
+We created several blocs for the different pages and functionalities of the app.
+The blocs are responsible for managing the state of the app and updating the UI accordingly.

+But we separated our logic out in services to keep the blocs clean and focused on the state management.
+The services are responsible for the business logic of the app, such as fetching data from the backend, updating the local storage, and sending notifications.
+Also we can switch the backend easily by changing the services.

 ### Backend

 As the backend, we use [Supabase](https://supabase.io/), an open-source Firebase alternative.
 Supabase provides a real-time database, authentication, and storage services, making it easy to build and scale applications.
 We use Supabase for user authentication, real-time synchronization, and data storage.